OpenNebula/docs/source/management_and_operations/storage_management/images.rst

     NIC    = [ NETWORK_ID = 1 ]

+Check the :ref:`virtual machine user guide <vm_guide>` and the :ref:`virtual machine template <template>` documentation for a more complete explanation.

 Save Disk Changes to an Image
 --------------------------------------------------------------------------------

-Once the VM is deployed and changes are made to its disk, you can save those changes in two different ways:
+Once the VM is deployed and changes are made to its disks, you can save those changes in two different ways:

 * **Disk snapshots**, a snapshot of the disk state is saved, you can later revert to this saved state.
-* **Disk save\_as**, the disk is copied to a new Image in the datastore.
-A new virtual machine can be started from it.
-The disk must be in a consistent state during the save\_as operation (e.g. by unmounting the disk from the VM).
+* **Disk save as**, the disk is copied to a new Image in the datastore.
+The disk must be in a consistent state during the ``save_as`` operation (e.g. by unmounting the disk from the VM).

 A detailed description of this process is :ref:`described in section Virtual Machine Instances <vm_guide_2_disk_snapshots>`